greg-e/limosa.work/README.md

 ---

-# Language Family
+# Language

-*This family defines the vocabulary of Actual — the words that describe how provenance, locus, and conviviality connect technology and person.*
+*defines the vocabulary of Actual — the words that describe how provenance, locus, and conviviality connect technology and person.*

 ## Card 1 – The locus of automation
 **Front**